jum223/FrontToBack/README.md

 <img src="pics/luca.png" alt="Luca Fontaine" width="300"/>
 <br>
 Luca Fontaine is a junior at Lehigh University with a major in Finance and a minor in Entrepreneurship and Computer Science.

-## More

-To see the files which produced the visualizations shown in the dashboard please see our [build file](https://github.com/jum223/FrontToBack/blob/main/Code/MainBuild.ipynb).